ASSESSMENT AND SUPPORT

 Example task

-Create the framework for an essay in response to this question: How does Charlotte Perkins Gilman present women’s lives in ‘The Yellow Wallpaper’?
+Create the framework for an essay in response to this question: How does Charlotte Perkins Gilman present ideas about marriage in ‘The Yellow Wallpaper’?
 You need to write the thesis, plus two paragraph points.
 The paragraph points should each explore a different aspect of the thesis.

 Example response